dcchut/pullcaps/README.md

 tokio = { version = "1", features = ["full"] }
 ```

-A small example usage is then:
+A small example is then:

 ```rust
 use pullcaps::{Client, Filter};